techno-verse/profile-matcher/README.md

    -  The *Normalizer* class in `src/lib/nlp/normalizer.ts` will provide test normalization functionality.

-   - The *NlpTfIdf* class in `src/lib/nlp/tfidf.ts` will provide functionality to perform tfidf on any given documents.
+   - The *NlpTfIdf* class in `src/lib/nlp/tfidf.ts` will provide functionality to perform tfidf on any given document.

    - The *Profiler* class in `src/lib/profiler.ts` will provide ability to perform profiling on any given candidate profile and calculate the final score.